-- the Corporations Act 2001 (Cth) (Corporations Act), which, among other things, prohibits insider trading by anyone (regardless of geographical location); and - (b) the ASX Listing Rules, ASX Guidance Note 27 (Trading Policies) and ASX Corporate Governance Principles and Recommendations, which set out requirements for responsible trading in listed company shares.
+the Corporations Act 2001 (Cth) (Corporations Act), which, among other things, prohibits insider trading by anyone (regardless of geographical location); and

 2. Insider trading prohibition - the law

 It is an offence under the Corporations Act to Deal using Inside Information, or communicate Inside Information to others who will, or are likely to, Deal on the Inside Information.